-- J. has accepted the role as National Sales Manager at an energy company, $80k base with unlimited commission and lots of flexibility.
+- After interviews J. has accepted the role as National Sales Manager at an energy company, $80k base with unlimited commission and lots of flexibility.
 He was able to negotiate a work from home and in the office schedule quite nicely.
 Great work, Anne!

 - J. has landed as Alternative Risk Team Leader at a national insurance program manager and wholesaler and started this week!
 Anne is elated and we’re all proud of a job well done!

 Just wanted to let you know that I accepted the position as Vice President of Engineering for [an energy storage company]; I started with them on Jan.
 4. Thanks for all of the help and advice!

 Jerry has two happy landings for us this week:

 “I hope you’re enjoying your vacation and had a wonderful holiday season.
 I wanted to let you know that I have accepted the offer.
 And I understand you wanted to review prior to my acceptance but during my discussions with [the company] the salary was a hard number with no room for negotiation.
 I really like this organization and I believe my skill and experience will allow me to exceed my previous compensation with time and a lot of hard work.”